ajroach42/ajroach42.github.io/_posts/2023-01-29-ellijay-makerspace-anniversary.md

 published: true
 title: 'Ellijay Makerspace Anniversary '
 ---
 A year ago, we officially opened the [Ellijay Makerspace](https://ellijaymakerspace.org) and to celebrate, as we did when we openned the place, we threw a concert.
-We taped it, and it's available bellow.
+We taped it, and it's available below.

 ![Michael Cera Palin performing at the Ellijay Makerspace in Jan of 22.]({{site.baseurl}}/images/Concert.jpg)